golang/go/gopls/doc/contributing.md

 # Documentation for contributors

+This documentation augments the general documentation for contributing to the x/tools repository, described at the [repository root](../CONTRIBUTING.md).

 Contributions are welcome, but since development is so active, we request that you file an issue and claim it before starting to work on something.
 Otherwise, it is likely that we might already be working on a fix for your issue.

 ## Finding issues